HussinSaheb/Eng14Final/README.md

 ![Database Replica Set Architecture Diagram](Images/DB_Replica_set.png)

-### <a name="database"> Database </a>
-Initially we has one database inside an availability zone which made it prone to crashes which in turn would create down time for the database.
-To resolve this issue we had an EC2 instance inside all of the availability zones (eu-west-1a, eu-west-1b and eu-west-1c) that can automatically recover from a database failure.
-For example, if you are running a database in eu-west-1a and that database goes down the app would use another database inside the other 2 availability zones until the crashed database is booted up again.
 When creating the database to be autoscaled, we came across four solutions which would make the app connect to the database, but those solutions didn't work well as they were always giving us a bad gateway error message.
 These solutions are:

 #### <a name="solution-1"> Solution 1: Load Balancer</a>
 Our first approach was to create a Load Balancer to get the IP of the primary database instance, as the autoscaled database instance didn't have an instance ID.
 This was an issue because without the instance ID we couldn't get the private IP of said database instance into the user data of the app.
 The way we got the IP of the primary database was using the Load Balancers DNS, but monogodb only accept ip's as a valid input.
 To get the DNS' IP we used this command in the user data file:
 ```
 nslookup [DNS link] | grep -i address:- | tail -1 | cut -c 10-